jacklukem/BigSurfixes/README.md

 Here are the most updated Big Sur fixes:

-I made also a customized USBopencore setup to boot BigSur from any Penryn Core2Duo non-APFS or APFS mac: https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/3.1
+I made also a customized USBopencore setup to boot BigSur from any Penryn Core2Duo non-APFS or APFS mac (also Sandy Bridge and Ivy Bridge): https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/3.1

 From Big Sur beta 3 the prelinkedkernel for any Ivy Bridge Mac to fix Wifi and dual GPUs :